Blackwall, London: History

 This house at Blackwall, once owned by Sir Walter Raleigh, was demolished during construction of the Blackwall Tunnel.

 Blackwall Yard became a major sea hub, and the district was a significant part of the Port of London, and involved with important voyages for over 400 years.
 Shipfitting and repair was taking place by 1485 and shipbuilding would take place in the area later too.
 In 1576, Martin Frobisher left Blackwall and landed at Frobisher Bay on Baffin Island, claiming it for England (its first overseas possession) in the name of Queen Elizabeth I. Frobisher was funded by the Muscovy Company seeking the North West Passage.
 In the early years of the 17th century the port was the main departure point of the English colonisation of North America and the West Indies launched by the London Company.
 On 20 December 1606, three ships, Susan Constant, Godspeed and Discovery, sailed from Blackwall, landing in Virginia on 26 April 1607 to establish the first permanent English settlement, Jamestown.

-The East and West India Docks were constructed at the beginning of the 19th century.
+The East India Docks and the West India Docks were constructed at the beginning of the 19th century.

 The earliest Thames Ironworks F.C. photo, taken in 1895.
 The club would be reformed as West Ham United.

 Leamouth Wharf was the site of the Samuda Brothers, Orchard House Yard and Thames Iron Works shipyards which were major centres of employment.
 In 1895, Arnold Hills the owner of the Thames Iron Works and foreman Dave Taylor set up a works team, Thames Ironworks F.C.
 The club would later be reformed as West Ham United F.C.

 Until 1987, Blackwall was a centre of shipbuilding and repair.
 This activity principally included Blackwall Yard, the Orchard House Yard and the Thames Ironworks and Shipbuilding Company which included land in both Blankwall and Canning Town, which is east of the Lea in the old parish and borough of West Ham.
 The Blackwall Yard (two of whose former dry docks can still be seen around the present-day Reuters building) built the first Blackwall Frigates.